giancucinotta/chat_app/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/24a64ae3-48b8-4ad0-a2bf-b057d2df6744/deploy-status)]()

-The Create new user is not yet ready.
+The Create new user feature is not yet ready.

 ## THANKS FOR YOUR TIME!